Alexandre Cazeau de Roumillac

-Alexandre Cazeau de Roumillac (1727–1796) was a French economist.
+Alexandre Cazeau de Roumillac (1727–1796) was a French economist and planter in the Caribbean.

-Biography

-Origins and Family
+Early life and family

 Born on September 5, 1727, in Saint-François, Basse-Terre, Guadeloupe, Jean Alexandre Charles Cazeau de Roumillac came from a family originally from Angoulême.
 His father, Jean-François Cazaud du Breuil (died in Angoulême in 1739), was a lawyer, counselor to the King, and commissioner at the Palais in the Bordeaux Parliament.
 His mother, Marthe Catherine de Bologne (died in Angoulême in 1744), was a Creole from Guadeloupe, the sister of Georges de Bologne Saint-Georges, and dame de Roumillac.
-There is a theory that Alexandre Cazeau was the older brother of Louis Cazot “LaGrenade” who was a businessman from Martinique who also emigrated to Grenada, there are documents which mention both men in unison.
+There is a theory that Alexandre Cazeau was the older half-brother of Louis Cazot “LaGrenade” who was a businessman from Grenada, there are documents which mention both men in unison.
 Cazeau’s parents married in the Saint-Pierre Church in Bordeaux on February 16, 1724.

-Alexandre Cazeau first served as an officer in the dragons regiment of Surgères starting in 1745 under the name Cazaud de Roumilhac, claiming to have participated in the War of Austrian Succession.
+Alexandre Cazeau first served as an officer in the dragoons regiment of Surgères starting in 1745 under the name Cazaud de Roumilhac, claiming to have participated in the War of Austrian Succession.
 He resigned in 1752 and married Calixte Sylvie Benoît, daughter of François Benoît des Essards, a wealthy silk merchant from Angoulême, and Jeanne Fauconnier, on September 19 of the same year at the Saint-André Church in Angoulême.
 Together they had a son before their marriage, Jean-François Cazaud de Roumillac (born in Angoulême on August 21, 1756, baptized at the Saint-André Church in Angoulême), and two daughters, Marie-Marthe de Cazaux (born in Angoulême on June 16, 1757, baptized at the Saint-André Church in Angoulême) and Mélanie-Sophie de Cazaux (born in 1763).